SKILLS IN DEMAND SUBCLASS 482 VISA

 COST:

-Visa application fee:
+Visa application fee for:

-Each dependent aged 18 years and older : AUD$3,115.00
+Each dependent aged 18 years + : AUD$ 3,115.00

-Each dependent under 18 years old : AUD$780.00
+Each dependent under 18 years : AUD$ 780.00

-PROCESSING TIME:
+AVERAGE PROCESSING TIME:

 Subclass 482 work visas can be applied through 3 different streams: